Energy Savings

 That does not only mean building in an energy-efficient way.
 It also means that you need to create value in the home that will last for several years.
 This is why Kastrup develops its products with an eye for durability, longevity and the technological challenges of tomorrow.

 New build gives you the freedom to design everything exactly as you want.
 We are seeing larger areas of glass in new, modern houses.
-Kastrup’s most slender window series INVI, which is perfect for this type of new build, our AluFrontLine panelled door with wood on the interiors and aluminium on the exterior, and our sliding doors enable you to create a modern, high-quality home.
+Kastrup’s most slender window series KASTRUP ENERGY, which is perfect for this type of new build, our AluFrontLine panelled door with wood on the interiors and aluminium on the exterior, and our sliding doors enable you to create a modern, high-quality home.

 Valuable facts for your new windows